Trude Mohr: Resignation and legacy

 In 1937, after marrying Obersturmführer Wolf Bürkner, she became pregnant and resigned her duties.
+Party rules required that any female leader was to be unmarried.
 At the time of her resignation, the organization had grown to 2.7 million members.
 She was succeeded by Jutta Rüdiger.
 In an interview in 1980, she stated she was devoted to a single idea for her whole life, and was not ashamed of it.

 Later life

 After her resignation, she took a position with Hermann Göring Works administering social welfare services to employees.
 Her application for a coveted low-ranking party position was not accepted, resulting in her increasing efforts to obtain such.
 In June 1945 she was captured and briefly imprisoned by the British, and then became a housewife.
 In 1953 she stood unsuccessfully in the elections for the Landtag of Lower Saxony and the Bundestag as a candidate for the All-German Bloc/League of Expellees and Deprived of Rights.
 From 1953 to 1980 she worked in social welfare for German corporations.